ZackFra/Salesforce-Moxygen/README.md

 Register a query so that when it is called, it returns a specific set of SObjects.
-Because the SObjects are passed in a list, edits to these SObjects will be reflected in the mock database (i.e. pointer logic)
+Because the SObjects are passed in a list, edits to these SObjects will be reflected in the mock database (i.e. pointer logic).

+If a query is registered, the mock soql database will not be used.

 #### public void registerFailedQuery(String queryString)